An Oracle ULA (Oracle Unlimited License Agreement) is:

 This model is designed to support enterprises that expect significant growth in Oracle usage or have variable demand by providing cost predictability and deployment flexibility in the short term.

-For example, an Oracle ULA might allow unlimited use of Oracle Database Enterprise Edition and a few options.
-However, it would not cover other products like Oracle CRM unless they were explicitly included.
+For example, an Oracle ULA might allow unlimited use of Oracle Database Enterprise Edition, along with a few additional options.
+However, it would not cover other products, such as Oracle CRM, unless they were explicitly included.

-Some ULAs even set caps on particular options or features (e.g., a ULA could limit core database usage but cap a specific option like Advanced Security for a certain number of users)โ.
+Some ULAs even set caps on particular options or features (e.g., a ULA could limit core database usage but cap a specific option, such as Advanced Security, for a certain number of users).

 Read more Oracle ULA FAQs.